 Come here for a great start into the day and enjoy an energising chai masala and poached eggs with greens.
 Above all, it’s beautifully decorated, light and cosy at the same time.
 It is located in Sydney’s hip area of Redfern and basically invites you to go for a walk around the area, discovering art galleries or taking photos of the various murals.
 Could it get any better?

 Kepos Street combines Middle Eastern and Mediterranean flavours to create fresh and interesting dishes.
 I love the food here so much I have bought both of the cookbooks they have published and even attended a cooking class with Chef Michael Rantassi at the Sydney Seafood School.

-This is my all-time favourite breakfast in Sydney; Wood-fired smoked salmon salad, green olives, kipfler potato, soft boiled egg, dukkah.
+This is my all-time favourite breakfast in Sydney; Wood-fired smoked salmon salad, green olives, kipfler potato, soft-boiled egg, dukkah.
 It’s fresh and light compared to many egg breakfasts, and the crunch of the dukkah beats toast any day in my book.
-Other standouts are the Burrata cheese with eggplant and soft boiled egg, and the Pea and Haloumi Fritters.
+Other standouts are the Burrata cheese with eggplant and a soft-boiled egg, and the Pea and Haloumi Fritters.